Migrating a service with feature flags

 In its most basic form, a feature flag can be seen as a conditional statement whose evaluation can be changed while the service is running (see what are feature flags).
 What I needed for my purposes was a feature flag evaluating, at any point in time, to a string value selected from a set (= the migration stages).

-I updated both the old and services to change their behaviour according to the feature flag’s value (= the current migration stage): this enabled me to move between stages without being slowed down by deployments.
+I updated both the legacy and services to change their behaviour according to the feature flag’s value (= the current migration stage): this enabled me to move between stages without being slowed down by deployments.

 Considerations #